stylerw/styler_praat_scripts/nasality_automeasure/README.md

 # Nasality Automeasure Script Package - README
-Developed at the University of Colorado's Phonetics Lab by Will Styler and Rebecca Scarborough.
+Developed at the University of Colorado's Phonetics Lab by Will Styler and Rebecca Scarborough, and maintained by Will Styler.
 Available from: https://github.com/stylerw/styler_praat_scripts

 # Introduction